 We provide biopharmaceutical companies unparalleled insights into patients' clinical and molecular data that extends beyond the treatment window, giving broader context to health and outcomes and a unique view into how cancer impacts people differently.
 This accelerates cancer research and helps companies make more informed decisions around clinical trial structuring and development, maximizing the value of the data in our network.

-M2Gen's core solution, ORIEN Avatar®, is unique in the depth of molecular and longitudinal clinical data it provides.
+M2Gen's core solution, ORIEN Avatar®, is an ever-expanding data solution focused on patients at high risk for disease progression and is unique in the depth of molecular and longitudinal clinical data it provides.
 In consultation with our pharma partners and ORIEN Members, M2Gen has identified cohorts of “high risk” patients, i.e., those with advanced primary or metastatic disease, who have limited treatment options, and those patients who are likely to develop progressive disease.
 Through development of a comprehensive genotypic and phenotypic profile of patients who have consented to being studied, we can identify their in silico “avatar,” i.e., patients like them.
 We can use this information to accelerate research, e.g., to match patients to clinical trials and develop real-world comparator cohorts.
 The depth and breadth of the ORIEN Avatar clinical and molecular data enables study of a wide array of clinically relevant markers, including emerging biomarkers associated with response to immuno-oncology agents.

 Our ecosystem is scientifically rooted and believes meaningful advancements for patients come from data-driven decisions.
 See how we are already contributing to the fight against cancer.
 The following publications were developed by ORIEN Members based on Total Cancer Care data.